How & When to Upgrade a Residential Electrical Panel (UPDATED)

 Step 4: Install New Circuit Breakers

 Now that your electrician has inspected your current system, it's time to choose the right breaker box for your home and install new circuit breakers into it.
-Make sure that each circuit breaker is rated for the correct wattage – usually 15 or 20 amps – and that they are properly labeled so that they don't become overloaded with too many devices connected at once.
+Ensure that each circuit breaker is rated for the correct wattage – typically 15 or 20 amps – and that they are properly labeled to prevent overload when multiple devices are connected simultaneously.

 It's also important to note that some older homes may require special wiring in order for new circuit breakers to be installed correctly, so make sure to consult an experienced electrician if needed.